NickAlf/germination_model/dashboard/README.md

 - Test both germinated and non-germinated seeds
 - Compare probability scores across different growth stages
 - Document when ChatGPT fallback activates

----

-**Your proof of concept is ready!** Start by navigating to the homepage and clicking "AI Analysis" to test your GerminationNet model.